PSYCHOLOGY AND STRESS MANAGEMENT IN DIVER TRAINING: A SCIENTIFIC ANALYSIS

 The Psychological Context in Scuba Diving

 In the underwater environment, emotional control is critical.
-Tension increases the breathing rate and air consumption, limiting the time spent safely during immersion.
-Bennett and Elliott (2015) highlight that up to 40% of diving accidents are related to failure in emotional management, reinforcing the need to include psychological preparation in training programs.
+Tension increases the breathing rate and air consumption, limiting the time spent safe during immersion.
+Bennett and Elliott (2015) highlight that up to 40% of having accidents are related to failure in emotional management, re-inforcing the need to include psychological preparation in training programs.
 These figures highlight how training for stress control should be as important as the acquisition of technical skills.

 Figure 2 – Credit: Fuller, R. (2016)

 Analyzing a single auxiliary element in the teaching process, such as the pool used during training, 889 records of students from the Open Water course were evaluated, under the coordination of this author, over 18 years as a recreational diving instructor, between 2008 and 2025.
 Of the students examined, 341 trained in pools 5 meters deep and 548 in pools 1.5 meters deep.
-The data revealed that the rate of students with difficulty performing their first immersion in open water was significantly lower among those trained in 5-meter-deep pools, compared to those trained in 1.5-meter pools.
-Specifically, the rate of good performance reached 98.4% among students trained in the deeper pool, while in the shallower pool it was 84.8% [Fig. 3].
-This pattern remained consistent for both genders and for equivalent age groups.
-In other words, training in a controlled environment, which simulates more challenging conditions, albeit passively, promoted greater emotional control in the first experiences in open water, resulting in better performance and lower failure rates.
+The data revealed that the rate of students with difficulty performing their first immersion in open water was significantly lower among these trained in 5-meter-deep pools, compared to those trained in 1.5-meter pools.
+Specificly, the rate of good performance reached 98.4% among students trained in the deep pool, while in the sharer pool it was 84.8% [Fig. 3].
+This pattern remains consistent for both genders and for equivalent age groups.
+In other words, training in a controlled environment, which simulations more challenging conditions, albeit passively, promoted greater emotional control in the first experiences in open water, resulting in better performance and lower failure rates.

 Figure 3 – Credit: Author’s study